 1. Authorized/qualified licensee personnel conduct and document receiving inspection.

-2. A general receipt inspection is performed (e.g., shipping damage, cleanliness, presence of contractor documentation)
+2. A general receipt inspection is performed (e.g., shipping damage, cleanliness, presence of contractor documentation).

 3. Items and services (and associated documentation) are examined for conformance with requirements specified in the procurement document.
 Receiving inspections of items should verify, as a minimum, item configuration, dimensions, physical characteristics, and identification and traceability of the item, including status of inspection or tests performed, as required.